fivetran/dbt_reddit_ads_source/models/docs.md

 {% docs view_through_conversion_attribution_window_month %}
 The total view-through conversions attributed, for the given month-long window.
 {% enddocs %}

+{% docs view_through_conversion_attribution_window_day %}
+The total click-through conversions attributed, for the given day-long window.
+Not included by the package by default.
+{% enddocs %}

+{% docs view_through_conversion_attribution_window_week %}
+The total click-through conversions attributed, for the given week-long window.
+Not included by the package by default.
+{% enddocs %}

 {% docs ad_group_conversions_report %}